 Do health insurance companies cover the cost of a PCR test for the coronavirus?

 Doctors can perform the test for infection with the coronavirus and charge it via the insurance card if they consider the test necessary.
 In deciding this, they should be guided by the latest criteria published by the Robert Koch Institute.
 The attending physicians must likewise decide if retesting is necessary.
 If they consider such retests to be medically necessary, they can also be charged via the insurance card.

 Who offers the PCR test for the coronavirus?

 Determining the presence of coronavirus is generally done using the so-called polymerase chain reaction (PCR) method, whereby sections of the viral RNA are replicated until they can be detected.
 The technique has been around for some time, and the Charité in Berlin played a leading role in further developing it for SARS-CoV-2.
 The test is generally performed on a sample collected using a throat swab or sputum coughed up by the patient.
 Ideally, both secretions, i.e. throat swab and coughed-up sputum, are tested.
-In the meantime, not only the Charité, but other university hospitals and specialised laboratories are offering the test too.
-Work is currently ongoing on developing a mass-produced test.

 What treatment do you receive on becoming infected with the coronavirus?